Tauri App: One Frontend Codebase for Native and Web

 That gives me a clean split:

-For the plugin-store version of this setup, these two files are the center of the implementation:
+For the plugin-store version of this setup, the implementation revolves around two files:

 sequenceDiagram